 As a financial analyst, we often deal with data when doing financial analysis.
-The data would not always be structured for analysis and we would often need to combine data from one or more cells into one cell or split data from one cell into different cells.
+The data is not always structured for analysis and we often need to combine data from one or more cells into one cell or split data from one cell into different cells.
 The CONCATENATE function helps us to do that.

 For example, If I get a list of projects in this format:

 The CONCATENATE function helps structure data in the following format:

 - Text1 (required argument) – This is the first item to join.
 The item can be a text value, cell reference, or a number.

 - Text2 (required argument) – The additional text items that we wish to join.
 We can join up to 255 items that are up to 8192 characters.

 How to use the CONCATENATE Function in Excel?

 To understand the uses of this function, let’s consider a few examples:

 Suppose you wish to make your data easy to comprehend for users.
 This function helps to do that.

 Using the monthly sales data below: